Panquesito7/latency_protection/README.md

 This mod prevents players from digging through protected areas, By teleporting them back to the last recorded position.
+Also checks for the player's avg_jitter before recording the position.